 Get your notes ready!
 This will take a while once you start.

-Basic info is number one:
+Basic info for Developing a Fictional Character is number one:

 - What is the economic status of his family when he was a child